MrDOSmile/DOSaveGuardian/README.md

 1. **Prerequisites**:
    - Python 3.12.3 or higher.
 Install from [Python's official site](https://www.python.org/downloads/).
 Ensure to add Python to the 'PATH' during installation.
+   - Git installed on your system to manage updates and version control.
+Download and install Git from [Git SCM](https://git-scm.com/downloads).
    - Administrative privileges on Windows for file management.

 2. **Setup**:
    - Download or clone this repository to your computer.
+If Git is not already installed, follow the link above to download and install it.
    - Navigate to the project directory and run the `launch.bat` file.
-This script automatically installs necessary Python modules and starts the utility.
+This script checks for necessary Python modules, pulls the latest updates from the repository, and starts the utility.

 ## Usage